 What is a Closed Primary?

-Voters with no party affiliation (NPA) are not eligible to vote for partisan candidates in a Primary Election with the exception of a Universal Primary Contest (UPC).
+Voters registered with no party affiliation (NPA) are not eligible to vote for partisan candidates in a primary election unless a Universal Primary Contest (UPC) occurs.

-All registered voters, regardless of party affiliation, may vote on non-partisan candidates and issues.
+All registered voters regardless of party affiliation are entitled to vote on non-partisan candidates and issues.

 In a General Election, all registered voters receive the same ballot regardless of their party affiliation and are eligible to vote for any candidate.